Kenneth H. Jackson: Publications

+Jackson is most noted for his 1953 monograph Language and History in Early Britain, described by A. L. F. Rivet and Colin Smith as "a national monument".
 While at Edinburgh Jackson published articles and books on the ancient Celts, and the Dark Ages and Middle Ages, on all six modern Celtic languages, on folklore, placenames and dialects.
 A bibliography of his publications appears in Studia Celtica 14/14, pp 5–11 (1979–80).
 His writings are always insightful and stimulating, often the only sources in English for their subject, and even where the reader may wish to disagree with his conclusions, the weight of his erudition and mastery of the early Celtic material must be taken into account.
 It is scarcely possible to come across a publication or longer article on Celtic studies that does not refer to Professor Jackson's work.
 There is also the advantage for those not familiar with the Celtic languages that much of his work is in an English-language medium, although this can make an appreciation of Celtica rather unbalanced, as an understanding of sources in at least Welsh can help develop a larger picture, where different opinions are represented.